Freight Shipping from Boston to Harrisburg

 How much does it cost to ship freight from Boston to Harrisburg?

-Full truckload (FTL) rates from Boston, MA to Harrisburg, PA currently range from $935-$1,153 for a standard dry van load over the 435-mile route.
+Full truckload (FTL) rates from Boston, MA to Harrisburg, PA currently range $935-$1,153 (roughly $2.17-$2.68 per mile over 435 miles).
 LTL shipments typically cost $439-$770 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Harrisburg?

-Standard FTL transit from Boston to Harrisburg is approximately 8 hrs by truck over 435 miles.
+Standard FTL transit from Boston to Harrisburg is approximately 8 hrs by truck over 435 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Boston to Harrisburg freight?